-COURTESY COPIES ARE NOT TO BE E-MAILED OR OTHERWISE DELIVERED TO THE COURT
+COURTESY COPIES ARE NOT TO BE E-MAILED OR OTHERWISE DELIVERED TO THE COURT EXCEPT AS DESCRIBED ABOVE

 AGREED AND UNOPPOSED MOTIONS

-Agreed motions do not have to be placed on the court’s docket.All unopposed or agreed motions should be titled as such.These motions are immediately presented to Judge Engelhart without the necessity of a hearing (this includes unopposed motions for continuance).In addition, ALL continuance or reset motions (whether agreed, unopposed or opposed) MUST state what number continuance motion is being filed (i.e. “Plaintiff’s First” or “Defendant’s Second” or “Third Agreed Motion,” etc.).If a motion is actually agreed, the motion and order should contain signature blocks for all parties that are agreed to the relief requested, and should state “AGREED AS TO SUBSTANCE AND FORM AND ENTRY REQUESTED” above the signature block.
+Agreed or unopposed motions do not have to be placed on the court’s oral hearing or submission docket.All unopposed or agreed motions should be titled as such.These motions are expeditiously presented to Judge Engelhart without the necessity of a hearing (this includes unopposed motions for continuance).In addition, ALL continuance or reset motions (whether agreed, unopposed or opposed) MUST state what number continuance motion is being filed (i.e. “Plaintiff’s First” or “Defendant’s Second” or “Third Agreed Motion,” etc.).If a motion is actually agreed, the motion and order should contain signature blocks for all parties that are agreed to the relief requested, and should state “AGREED AS TO SUBSTANCE AND FORM AND ENTRY REQUESTED” above the signature block.

 CERTIFICATES OF CONFERENCE

 Motions must have certificates of conference as required by the Texas Rules of Civil Procedure and our local rules.All certificates of conference must be explicit as to the party’s efforts to resolve the motion with all other parties/counsel prior to filing.If a party was unable to reach the other side prior to filing the motion, the certificate should state the efforts to communicate with that party, and should always be supplemented as soon as possible after the parties have actually conferred.If the court does not see a supplemented certificate in such circumstances, please expect a call asking for one.

 The court requires complete compliance with TRCP 191.2, which state as follows:

 “Parties and their attorneys are expected to cooperate in discovery and to make any agreements reasonably necessary for the efficient disposition of the case.All discovery motions or requests for hearings relating to discovery must contain a certificate by the party filing the motion or request that a reasonable effort has been made to resolve the dispute without the necessity of Court intervention and the effort failed.”

-Please summarize your reasonable efforts in your certificate.Note:sending a copy of a motion, without more, is not a conference.Sending an e-mail or leaving a telephone message, without more, is not a conference.If opposing counsel refuses to return numerous phone calls or other messages, outline those attempts in your motion.
+Please summarize your reasonable efforts in your certificate.Note:sending a copy of a motion, without more, is not a conference.Sending an e-mail or leaving a telephone message, without more, is not a conference.If opposing counsel refuses to return numerous phone calls or other messages, outline your efforts to confer in your certificate of conference.

-The court also requires complete compliance with Rule 3.3.6. of the Local Rules of the Civil Trial Division of the Harris County District Courts, which states as follows:
+The Court also requires complete compliance with Rule 3.3.6. of the Local Rules of the Civil Trial Division of the Harris County District Courts, which states as follows:

 “The certificates of conference required by the TRCP are extended to all motions, pleas and special exceptions except summary judgments, default judgments, agreed judgments, motions for voluntary dismissal or non-suit, post-verdict motions and motions involving service of citation.”